-Namibia, Botswana & Victoria Falls 20 Days
+Namibia, Botswana & Victoria Falls (18 Days)

-LAND TOUR: $8,650 Canadian/person.
+LAND TOUR: $7,980 Canadian/person.
 Starts in Windhoek, Namibia and ends at Victoria Falls, Zimbabwe

-Escorted by Julie Bruce
+Escorted by Julie & Norman Bruce

 This afternoon we take a short tour of Windhoek with our guide.
 Namibia's capital is set at 5,400 feet (1,650 metres) above sea level in the Central Highlands.
 This cosmopolitan city of nearly a quarter of a million people of African and European origin has a compact and interesting centre with a strong German influence.
 As part of Bismark's dream of establishing an empire to rival that of Britain and France, Germany claimed Namibia as a colony in 1884.
-Overnight at Safari Court Hotel or similar.
-Dinner if arriving in time.

-Tues Oct 17th Windhoek - Namib Desert
+Tues November 12 Windhoek - Namib Desert

 This morning we drive southwest through the Remshoogte Pass in the mountainous Khomas Hochland (Highlands) to Sesriem.
 The Namib Desert is a great wilderness, a vast solitary place - harsh and utterly primeval - the oldest desert on earth.
 This sea of dunes has been created by rivers carrying sand down from the mountainous interior to the coast and then onshore winds from the Atlantic blowing the sand back inland and piling it up into dunes.
 These dunes are "marching" inland at a speed of up to 20 metres (65 feet) per year.
 Some of the gigantic red and grey sand dunes in this area reach over 275 metres (900 feet) high and are considered to be the highest in the world.
 We can take a late afternoon walk up Elim dune for panoramic sunset views.